 It has nothing to do with ‘salvation/deliverance from sin’, they were talking about how to attain eternal life.

-According to the Scriptures, some you have already read and the more are quoted below, “Salvation” and “Eternal Life” are not the same thing.
+According to the Scriptures, some of which you have already read above, and more are quoted below, “Salvation” and “Eternal Life” are not the same thing.
 “Salvation from Sin” or “Deliverance from Sin” is not the same thing as “Eternal Life in the Kingdom”.

 99% of today’s mainstream denominations teach that they are one and the same.
 We are being lied to, whether it is on purpose or in ignorance, it’s still deception.